History of the Royal Canadian Air Force: Ranks

-The original Royal Canadian Air Force used a rank structure similar to that of the Royal Air Force, with the exceptions, in the enlisted ranks, of the RCAF having the ranks of Warrant Officer 1 and 2, not having the ranks of Senior Aircraftman or Junior Technician, and not distinguishing between aircrew and non-aircrew for Sergeants and above.
-The rank structure is almost identical to that of the Royal Australian Air Force, once again with the exception of Warrant Officer 2.
+The original Royal Canadian Air Force used a rank structure similar to that of the Royal Air Force, with the exceptions, in the enlisted ranks, of the RCAF having the ranks of warrant officer 1 and 2, not having the ranks of senior aircraftman or junior technician, and not distinguishing between aircrew and non-aircrew for sergeants and above.
+The rank structure is almost identical to that of the Royal Australian Air Force, once again with the exception of warrant officer 2.
 RCAF Women's Division personnel used a different rank structure.
-When the age limit for British Commonwealth Air Training Plan aircrew recruits was lowered to seventeen in 1941, the recruits were placed into the temporary rank of "Boy" until they reached their eighteenth birthday and became eligible for flying training.
+When the age limit for British Commonwealth Air Training Plan aircrew recruits was lowered to seventeen in 1941, the recruits were placed into the temporary rank of "boy" until they reached their eighteenth birthday and became eligible for flying training.
+The rank of Aircraftman Second Class (AC2) was informally called "acey-ducey".
 With the exception of the rank of "aviator", the current RCAF uses the army-style ranks instituted by the Canadian Forces when unification took place in 1968.

 This chart compares ranks of the former and current RCAF.
 Ranks are listed with the most senior rank at the top.